Nola-Yang/Bare-Metal-Real-Time-Train-Control-OS-on-Raspberry-Pi/assumption.md

 - will use level 8 speed for goto command (for stopping distance and actual velosity measuremnts)
 - the bigger loop will be used to gain stable speed (for track A: `A3 → C13 → E7 → D7 → D9 → E12 → D11 → C16 → C6 → B15 → A3 ...`)
 - no 2 consecutive sensors are broken
-- loop switch will be set at init process
-- from any sensor node, the loop is reachable in at least one direction (forward or reverse); KASSERT fires if neither works

 ---